24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Located only a short 17-minute train ride from Lisbon, is one of Lisbon’s true hidden gems!

-Sadly, around a third of the palace’s interiors were destroyed in a fire in 1934 but has since been lovingly restored to its former glory.
-The elaborate interiors, the exquisite exteriors, as well as the peaceful gardens all add to the charm of this Rococo-style palace, believed to be one of the very last of its style to be designed in Europe.
-Queluz is often also referred to as the Versailles of Portugal, albeit on a much smaller scale.
+Sadly, around a third of the palace’s interiors were destroyed in a fire in 1934 but have since been lovingly restored to their former glory.
+The elaborate interiors, exquisite exteriors, and peaceful gardens all add to the charm of this Rococo-style palace, believed to be the very last of its style to be designed in Europe.

-You can get to Queluz from Lisbon on the train headed for Sintra and leaving from Rossio train station, then arriving at the Queluz-Belas station.
-From there it’s a short 11-minute walk to the palace.
+From there, it’s a short 11-minute walk to the palace.
 Alternatively, you could catch an Uber or another cab-hailing service.
-You would get there in under 20 minutes at a cost of roughly €10 each way.
+You would get there in under 20 minutes at roughly €10 each way.

-At present, the ticket price to enter is around €9.50 for an adult ticket for the Garden & Palace.
-There are various discounts available for children, family tickets, and senior discounts, with children under the age of six, allowed free entry.
+At present, an adult ticket to the Garden & Palace costs around €9.50.
+Various discounts are available for children, family tickets, and senior discounts, and children under six are allowed free entry.

-Fatima | Home to Holy Site
+4. Fatima | Home to Holy Site

 By Victoria from Guide Your Travel

-Fatima is a holy site so always be respectful and try to dress modestly when you visit places of worship.
-Of course, there is more to Fatima than just the Sanctuary of Our Lady of Fátima.
 There are plenty of small alleys to explore and little shops and restaurants where you can enjoy the afternoon.
 This tiny town is well worth a visit and a great spot to spend a few days.

 Day Tour: Visit Fatima on a day tour from Lisbon

-Guimarães | ‘Birthplace of Portugal’ in North Portugal
+5. Guimarães | ‘Birthplace of Portugal’ in North Portugal

 By Jorge & Cláudia from Portugal Things